The Andover Newton Seminary Diploma Program

 • Involvement in Andover Newton’s mission partnerships and celebrations

-Clinical Pastoral Education, Border-Crossing, and field education in congregations are all hallmarks of Andover Newton’s historic MDiv that will be transplanted to New Haven with the School.
-New to the educational model is a requirement that students learn theory for management and leadership: Andover Newton diploma-earners will take two courses in the Yale School of Management.
-This new requirement results from convincing feedback from flourishing ministers interviewed and surveyed, who indicated that a changing ministry landscape requires them to function as nonprofit executive directors as well as pastors.
+Clinical Pastoral Education, Border-Crossing, and field education in congregations are all hallmarks of Andover Newton’s historic MDiv that have been transplanted to New Haven with the School.
+New to the educational model is a requirement that students learn theory for management and leadership: Andover Newton diploma-earners take at least two courses in the Yale School of Management.
+This requirement resulted from convincing feedback from flourishing ministers interviewed and surveyed, who indicated that a changing ministry landscape requires them to function as nonprofit executive directors as well as pastors.

-Andover Newton’s faculty will assess student achievement with the following competencies in mind:
+Andover Newton’s faculty assesses student achievement with the following competencies in mind:

 1. an integrated understanding of theology, ministry, human nature, and life’s meaning